Calverley Close: Revitalising your neighbourhood

 Can you provide the timeline for noisy and dusty works?

 Yes, we will provide this information in advance of works which might be particularly disruptive to neighbouring residents.
-Countryside will be issuing regular newsletters throughout the construction process to update residents of what is happening in the future.
+Countryside will continue to issue regular newsletters throughout the construction process to update residents of what is happening in the future.

 Are Countryside’s construction workers vetted?